E. coli (Escherichia coli)

 How serious was your illness?

 If you were sick at home, without seeing a doctor, it is likely not going to be worth pursuing legal action.
 However, if hospitalization or extended doctor visits are required and it is determined that the cause is E. coli — or you or a loved one is suffering from hemolytic uremic syndrome (HUS), a serious consequence of E. coli infection — then you probably have a case, whether the illness is part of an outbreak or not.

-This is the time to consult Elliot, who has spent almost 30 years representing clients in personal-injury lawsuits.
+This is the time to consult Elliot, who has spent almost 30 years representing clients in lawsuits involving foodborne illnesses.
 He can provide peace of mind by guiding you and your family through the process of being diagnosed and treated, as well as pinpointing the cause and determining what specific legal action to take.

 How is a diagnosis determined?